-Youth Music is a funder charity.
+Youth Music is a charitable funder.
 This means that we give grants to other organisations - small charities, arts venues, music businesses, youth clubs, music education hubs, housing associations, nurseries and more - to run music making projects or create career progression opportunities in music.

 Youth Music funding is made available through a grants applications process, with several funding rounds each year.

 Youth Music is supported by the National Lottery via Arts Council England.
 This enables us to invest in projects all over England.
 Thanks to additional funding from players of People's Postcode Lottery, we've been able to launch our Incubator Fund to support young people and music businesses, and extend our funding to include Wales and Scotland.

 Grants of £5,000 to £30,000 are available to businesses, collectives, and not-for-profits working in the music industries.

 The fund is designed to help open up access to sustainable careers in music for people aged 18-25, particularly those who are underrepresented; and to support creative employers to innovate and incubate new and diverse talent.

 The third round of funding is currently closed for applications but there will be more round in 2022.

 - Fund A – awards grants of between £2,000 and £30,000 to organisations.